-I’m a Senior Software Engineer at LinkedIn building Production Infrastructure.
-Previously, I was at Etsy leading the Machine Learning Infrastructure team.
+I’m a Musician and Software Engineer.
+I previously worked at LinkedIn building Production Infrastructure and at Etsy leading the Machine Learning Infrastructure team.

 As developers, we can treat code review as an opportunity to build trust.
 There is something vulnerable about asking for feedback, and by responding with collaboration rather than confrontation, we build psychological safety.
 Imagine a world where you look forward to getting a review because the feedback makes the code better, shows respect for your work, and makes you glad you work with the people around you.
 We can choose to live in that world.

 Consider saying “thanks for putting this together!” or “thanks for reviewing this!”
 The reviewer and author both went to work in good faith to make an improvement to the software.
 No matter what feedback we might have, we should show appreciation for the effort spent on it.

 There is a body of research (outside my area of expertise) that links gratitude to happiness, stress reduction, relationship satisfaction, and personal growth.
 When we review a piece of code, in addition to showing gratitude, we can take a few seconds to actually believe it.
 Isn’t it great that someone took the time to improve this software?

 Text on code reviews lacks the expressiveness of other mediums that can help show good faith (i.e. smiling, voice tone, real time responsiveness).
 With this in mind, we can overcompensate to make up for the limitations of text.